DPP v Morgan: House of Lords

 The House of Lords held that an honest but mistaken belief that the victim was consenting would provide a complete defence; the basis for that belief did not need to be objectively reasonable so long as the jury were satisfied that the defendant honestly believed it.

 While the defendants won their legal argument, their convictions were nonetheless upheld.
 The judges found that no reasonable jury would have ever acquitted the defendants even had they been correctly directed by the trial judge as to the law, and so applying "the proviso" they upheld the convictions.

 Criticism

 Notwithstanding the conviction of the defendants, the decision has attracted widespread criticism.
 Dolly Alexander has pointed out that in most other areas of English criminal law, mistaken belief must be held on a reasonable basis to found a defence.
-The feminist legal scholar Jennifer Temkin famously referred to the decision in DPP v Morgan as a "rapist's charter".
+The feminist legal scholar Jennifer Temkin referred to the decision in DPP v Morgan as a "rapist's charter".